Arnab-apk/AR-P1-Thales-/README.md

 <p align="center">
   <i>Try the latest prototype build of <b>OrbitEd-AR</b> on your Android device.</i><br>
   <b>Note:</b> This APK is for demonstration and educational purposes only.
-  Make sure to enable <code>Install from Unknown Sources</code> in your Android settings before installing.
+  Make sure to enable <code>Install from Unknown Sources</code> in your Android settings before installing.Its better to have a wide open area for the sake of moving around the model as touch controls have not been improvise yet.
 </p>

 ---